 Bottom line: Both work equally well.
 Choose foam if you have a sensitive scalp or want convenience.
 Choose liquid if you want to save money.

-Read the full comparison guideLow-dose oral minoxidil (typically 2.5-5mg daily) is gaining popularity for hair loss.
-It's more potent than topical and doesn't require daily scalp application — but it does require a prescription and monitoring.
+Read the Full Comparison Guide →Low-dose oral minoxidil (typically 2.5–5mg daily) is gaining popularity for hair loss.
+More potent than topical with no daily scalp application.

 No prescription needed for 5% topical.
 Available at any pharmacy, Costco, or Amazon.

-Started minoxidil and now shedding more?
+Shop on Amazon →Started minoxidil and now shedding more?
 This is actually a good sign.
-Here's why — and why you shouldn't quit.

 When you start minoxidil, it pushes resting hair follicles into the active growth phase.
 The old, thin hairs that were “hanging on” get pushed out to make room for newer, healthier growth.